Jupyter notebooks are computable documents often used for exploratory work,

 examples/howto/notebook_comms/Numba Image Example.ipynb

-known as interactors.
-The key to doing this is the push_notebook() function
+Bokeh plots.
+The key to doing this is the push_notebook() function.

-interactors, to update the plot from widget values.
-A screenshot of the
+to update the plot from widget values.
+See a screenshot of the

 examples/howto/notebook_comms/Jupyter Interactors.ipynb example

-Many more examples using notebook can be found in the bokeh-notebook
+You can find many more examples of notebook use in the bokeh-notebook repository:

 git clone https://github.com/bokeh/bokeh-notebooks.git

-Then, launch the Jupyter notebooks in your web browser.
-Alternatively, live notebooks
+Launch the Jupyter notebooks in your web browser.

 range update callback